ShashankDeepak/noteTube/README.md

 - Notes while watching
 - Save notes
 - Easily accessible
-- Chatbot powered by ChatGPT technology.
+- Text processing AI powered by ChatGPT technology.

 ## Future

-- Online notes storage that can be accessed any time
+- Online notes storage that can be accessed at any time
 - Share notes
 - Better User Interface